You guys, I don’t even know where to start, other than, I MADE A VEGGIE BURGER THAT’S GRILLABLE.

 To a large mixing bowl, add drained, dried black beans and mash well with a fork, leaving only a few whole beans (see photo).

 Next add cooked rice, spice-walnut mixture, sautéed onion, panko bread crumbs, BBQ sauce, and mix thoroughly with a wooden spoon for 1-2 minutes, or until a moldable dough forms.
-If dry, add extra 1-2 Tbsp BBQ sauce.
+If dry, add extra 1-2 Tbsp (amount as original recipe is written // adjust if altering batch size) BBQ sauce.
 If too wet, add more panko bread crumbs.
 Taste and adjust seasonings as needed.

-For larger burgers, divide into 5 patties (1/2 cup in size), or form 10 smaller burgers (1/4 cup in size).
+For larger burgers, divide into 5 patties (1/2 cup in size // amount as original recipe is written), or form 10 smaller burgers (1/4 cup in size // amount as original recipe is written).
 To help form the patties, line your 1/2 or 1/4 measuring cup with plastic wrap and pack with burger mixture.
 Press down to pack firmly, then lift out by the plastic wrap’s edge, and slightly flatten with hands to form a 3/4-inch thick patty.
 Set on a baking sheet or plate for grilling.

 If grilling, heat the grill at this time and brush the grill surface with oil to ease cooking.
 Otherwise, heat the same skillet you used earlier to medium heat.